Table of Contents

 Dog owners should know what to look for when suspecting water intoxication, how to deal with it, and what to do before emergency help can be located.

 Educate yourself on water toxicity, and perhaps one day you’ll save the life of your loyal best friend.

 What is Water Intoxication in Dogs?

-Water intoxication or excessive water consumption in canines can put your four-legged friend in serious, and even life-threatening, danger.
+Water intoxication or excessive water consumption in dogs can put your pet in serious and life-threatening danger.

-Dehydration is a far more prevalent ailment in canines.
-Sadly, many dog owners just aren’t aware of the dangers that could face their pet if the opposite problem were to occur.
+Dehydration is more prevalent in dogs; thus, many dog owners aren’t aware of the dangers if the opposite problem were to occur.

-Sodium and chloride are essential to keep the body functioning normally, and when these levels deplete due to water intoxication, swelling will occur.
+Sodium and chloride are essential to keep the body functioning normally, and swelling will occur when these levels deplete due to water intoxication.

-Remember, swelling doesn’t just mean a big paw or swollen face, it can also mean swelling in the brain and other vital organs.
+Swelling doesn’t just mean a big paw or swollen face, it can also mean swelling in the dog's brain and other vital organs.

 Most dogs love playing in the water.
 While it’s a joy to watch them having such a great time swimming in the lake or biting at the stream of water from the hose pipe, you’ve got to be wary of accidental poisoning.